History of Belarus: Lukashenko era

 In 2010, Lukashenko was re-elected once again in presidential elections which were again described as falsified by most EU countries and organizations such as the OSCE.
 A peaceful protest against the electoral flaws turned into a riot when demonstrators tried to storm a government building.
 The police used batons to quell the riot.
 Seven presidential candidates and hundreds of rioters were arrested by KGB.

 Lukashenko's disputed victory in the country's 2020 presidential election led to widespread allegations of vote rigging, which strongly amplified anti-government protests, the largest during his rule.
 Protesters have faced violent persecution by the authorities.
 A statement by the United Nations Human Rights Office on 1 September cited more than 450 documented cases of torture and ill-treatment of detainees, as well as reports of sexual abuse and rape.
 Several protesters were killed.
 Following the contested election, Lukashenko is not recognized by the United Kingdom, the European Union, or the United States as the legitimate president of Belarus.

 On 23 May 2021, Ryanair Flight 4978 was diverted by the Belarusian government to Minsk National Airport, where two of its passengers, opposition activist and former editor-in-chief of the Telegram channel Nexta Roman Protasevich and his girlfriend Sofia Sapega, were arrested by authorities.
 In summer of the same year, Belarusian authorities organized the 2021–2022 Belarus–European Union border crisis consisting of an influx of tens of thousands of immigrants, primarily from Iraqi Kurdistan, to Lithuania, Latvia, and Poland via those countries' borders with Belarus.

-Belarus allowed its territory to be used by Putin's army in the 2022 Russian invasion of Ukraine to stage and launch forces from the north into Ukraine.
+Belarus allowed its territory to be used by the Russian army in the 2022 Russian invasion of Ukraine to stage and launch forces from the north into Ukraine.

-On 25 June 2022 Putin announced that Russia would supply Belarus with nuclear-capable Iskander-M missile systems.
-Both conventional and nuclear versions of the missile would be provided to the Belarusians.
-Additionally, Putin said that he would facilitate the modifications necessary for the Belarusian fleet of Su-25 bombers to carry nuclear missiles.
-It was then noted that Lukashenko had purchased the month before some units of the S-400 anti-aircraft and anti-missile system.
-At the same news conference Lukashenko talked of the "aggressive", "confrontational" and "repulsive" policies of Belarus' neighbours Poland and Lithuania.

-On 9 July 2022 it was reported that a communiqué had been broadcast by the officers of the fifth brigade of the Special Forces of Belarus.
-They said they had "observed the most serious infringement of Clause One of the Constitution of Belarus by Russia's highest political leadership.
-According to this Clause, the Republic of Belarus maintains supremacy and full authority on its own territory.
-It also enjoys independence over its internal and foreign politics."